Creating Custom Charts

 , and metadata

-can be used to slice and dice your data in powerful ways.
+can be used to slice and dice your data.

-HoneyHive offers three chart types, each zooming in on different parts of your LLM pipeline:
+Each chart type in HoneyHive focuses on different parts of your LLM pipeline:

 Completion Charts